Topics Biblical Interpretation |

 The noun form, נגד (neged), is often used for something that is face to face with something else.
 An example can be found in Genesis 21:16 where Hagar went and sat down "opposite" her son.
 Even though she and her son are a distance away, they are sitting "face to face."

-Putting all of this together, the phrase עזר כנגדו (ezer kenegedo) literally means "a helper like his opposite."
+Putting all of this together, the phrase עזר כנגדו (ezer kenegedo) literally means, as found in my Mechanical Translation, "I will make for him a helper as his opposite."
 In my opinion this means that Eve was to be his "other half," like him, but with the opposite attributes.

 In Genesis 1:27 we read that Elohiym filled the Adam (a Hebrew word meaning human) with his shadow, meaning he placed a representation of himself in the man.
-We also read in this verse that Elohiym filled them, male and female, meaning that he placed within each his attributes, his male attributes to the man and his female attributes to the woman.
+We also read in this verse that Elohiym filled them, male and female, meaning that he placed within each of them, his attributes.
+His male attributes to the man and his female attributes to the woman.
 We do not normally think of Elohiym as having male and female attributes, but there are many passages in the Bible reflecting this idea.